wiseman-timelord/DisableSatanInside-10/README.md

 ## Warnings
 - You should, research and know, what each of the ones below actually does, in brief, copy the list and ask GPT for a concise explanation of what each one does, and if it is required to, play games, watch movies/music, browse the web.
 - I say again do not use this script, unless you have backed up your settings through the Creation of a System Restore Point, available through System in the Control Panel.
+- If you get, errors or issues, just re-enable, the relevant or all affected, services; it wont affect boot unless you are doing something like network boot or rely upon network resources/sharing.